 Desh DeshpandePresident of Sparta Group LLC, and Founder and Chairman of Sycamore Networks (SCMR).
 Prior to co-founding Sycamore Networks, Desh was Founder and Chairman of Cascade Communications Corp.
 As well as sitting on various boards, Desh is involved in several non-profit initiatives that include MIT's Deshpande Center for Technological Innovation, Akshaya Patra Foundation, and the Social Entrepreneurship Sandboxes in India, Massachusetts and Canada.

-Diane HessanFounder, President and CEO of Communispace, a leading social networking company that is transforming the way that companies listen to and understand their consumers.
+Diane HessanFounder, Chairman, and former President and CEO of Communispace, a leading social networking company that is transforming the way that companies listen to and understand their consumers.
 Communispace was sold to Omnicom in 2011.
 The company has created nearly 600 private online customer communities for a premier list of over 120 global corporations, with a 90% client retention rate and a tripling of revenues over the last four years.
 Communispace has won over a dozen awards for impact, innovation and culture.
 Diane has also served on the boards of numerous organizations including The Advertising Research Foundation, the Alliance for Business Leadership, Horizons for Homeless Children, and The Boston Philharmonic.

 Steve PapaFounder and CEO of Endeca building it until it was Oracle's 6th largest acquisition ever on announcement in 2011.
 Prior to its acquisition, Endeca had achieved $750M in cumulative worldwide revenue and pioneered Guided Navigation, one of the leading search innovations of the decade and now an industry standard.
 Before founding Endeca, Steve was part of the original team creating Akamai; a member of the early team at Inktomi in charge of creating the company's infrastructure caching business; a product manager at Teradata; and a venture associate at Venrock.